Why request an External Review?

 Who can request an External Review?

 You or your authorized representative (including your treating provider) may file a request for an External Review.
-That request should be filed with either your health insurance carrier or applicable state agency.
+That request should be filed with either your health insurance carrier or an applicable state agency.
 Information on how to file is required by federal law to be included with the final claims denial decision from your insurer.
-External Reviews are conducted by Independent Review Organizations like Mitchell MCN and are generally assigned on a rotating or random basis to ensure impartial results.
+External Reviews are conducted by Independent Review Organizations like MCN and are generally assigned on a rotating or random basis to ensure impartial results.

 - The insurance carrier is required to send us all of the materials they used to determine your coverage denial.